AdamQ-Shine/docker-prestashop1.7/README.md

 You probably want to replace the placeholder credentials set in docker-compose.yml before.

 Once ready, run the Docker setup:
-- Build the containers using `docker-compose build`.
+- Build the containers using `docker-compose build`
-- Start the containers using `docker-compose up -d`.
+- Start the containers using `docker-compose up -d`

 ### 8. Install PrestaShop